nmur/M5Stack-CompositeTestPatternGenerator/README.md

 ## Uploading the Firmware

-Navigate to the [Installation page]() (TODO) to connect to your device and flash the firmware from your browser directly.
+Navigate to the [Installation page](https://nmur.github.io/M5Stack-CompositeTestPatternGenerator-WebInstaller/) to connect to your device and flash the firmware from your browser directly.

 You'll need to install [CH340 drivers](https://www.wch-ic.com/downloads/CH341SER_ZIP.html) in order to connect to your device.